| Crates.io | deloxide |

 assert_eq!(result, 42);

-It additionally generates a thread ID for deadlock detection, visualization and debugging purposes.
+It automatically registers thread spawn/exit events for deadlock detection, visualization, and debugging purposes.

 pub struct Mutex<T> {